 Making Moishe’s Wild Thing Costume

 Moishe’s costume wasn’t ridiculously difficult, just more involved.
 After sewing a yard of yellow and orange fleece strips together, I sewed an infant jacket from a pattern.
 I love how the stripes came out but in hindsight, would have either used an invisible zipper or put the zipper in the back.
 The pants were just grey infant sweats with Moishe’s scales drawn on with a Sharpie.

-At the very last minute, I sewed on a pair of horns for me to wear on a headband and a skull cap out of faux fur for Jim so we could all be wild things.
-You want to know the greatest thing about these costumes (other than the fact that they’re based off one of the greatest children’s storybooks of all time, of course)?
+At the very last minute, I made a horned headband and a skull cap out of faux fur for Jim.
+A family of wild things!
+You want to know the greatest thing about these costumes?
 They were so stinkin’ warm we didn’t have to worry about bundling on more clothes for the cool October night.
 They were super comfortable and warm all night long.